gabriel-fortin/food-fiend/doc/data-model-notes.md

  - portion size (in grams)
  - number of portions (how many portions out of the ingredients used)

- - ingredients
-     + version, id, name, FPC, unit, portion size, portions, ingredients, used by, extra
-     + is selected
+ - components (the constituents of a meal)
+     + version, id, quantity (measured in the ingredient's portions)
      + note/extra
  - used by (to update food/meals depending on this as ingredient) (for optimisation?)
      + id